Adobe Originals: Groups of fonts

 Birch, Blackoak and Poplar, three fonts from Adobe's wood type series.

 A particularly large group of Adobe designs was inspired by the decorative wood types of the nineteenth century.
-These were given names after types of wood and tree.
+These were given names after types of wood and trees.

 The series also includes a large number of eccentric display designs, some resembling the grunge typography movement of the 1990s, which used awkward and science-fiction style letterforms.

 Recent activity

 Adobe has published fewer original designs since around 2000, publishing other companies' designs through its Adobe Fonts (formerly Typekit) online sales program for Web fonts (and more recently, desktop fonts as well).
 However, the company still does publish original designs, including Thomas Phinney's Hypatia Sans and Slimbach's recent Trajan Sans, Adobe Text, Arno and Acumin.
 Several of these are very large designs with complex character sets, Acumin reportedly having been in development for eight years and expanded in conception from four fonts to ninety.

 Adobe has also released a large group of fonts, the Source family, as an open-source project that can be freely redistributed.